Health Minister Robin Swann says there's 'financial commitment' and 'goodwill' towards Derry Medical School

-Health Minister Robin Swann has said there is a 'financial commitment' and 'goodwill' in the new Stormont Executive towards the delivery of a Medical School at Magee.
+Health Minister Robin Swann has said there is a 'financial commitment' and a degree of 'goodwill' in the new Stormont Exeucutive towards the delivery of a Medical School at Magee.

 Vice-chair of the Stormon Health Committee and Foyle MLA Gary Middleton asked the minister if he will "work with colleagues to ensure the Graduate Entry Medical School is delivered."